-If you would like more information on this topic, watch this short video:
+If you would like to learn more about Keyloggers, watch this short video:

 CyberHoot does have some other resources available for your use.
 Below are links to all of our resources, feel free to check them out whenever you like: